KiranKumarAlugonda/mean-seed/README-phonegap_setup.md

 	1. check node version with `node -v`
 	2. upgrade
 		1. Windows: by redownloading the installer from the nodejs website and re-running it.
-		2. Mac/Linux: ?
-I think you can run commands from terminal to do this but I'm not sure.
+		2. Mac/Linux: I think you can run commands from terminal to do this but I'm not sure and I just re-downloaded & re-installed it from the nodejs website and that worked.
 2. `[sudo] npm install -g cordova`